 Umbrella Body Service

-The Shared Service Centre, based in Stafford, operates an Umbrella Body Service along side its Registered Body Service (covering the employees of SCC) which deals with thousands of DBS disclosures each year and give us significant experience and understanding of the process.
+The Shared Service Centre operates an Umbrella Body Service along side its Registered Body Service (covering our employees).
 As Staffordshire County Council is a Local Authority it cannot make a profit, therefore offering a competitively priced service to a high standard.

-A DBS check currently costs £44 plus an administration fee of £9.50 plus VAT.
-SCC also offers an optional badging service as part of the Umbrella Body Process which costs £3.50 plus VAT, enabling customers to have a visible, and portable, proof of a criminal record check.
+An optional badging service as part of the Umbrella Body Process costs £3.50 plus VAT, enabling customers to have a visible, portable proof of a criminal record check.

 Staffordshire County Council's Umbrella Body Service offers an Identification Verification Service as part of the process for completing the DBS application for small businesses.